pjaol/cdp-browser/README.md

 A lightweight Python client for Chrome DevTools Protocol (CDP) on ARM64 architecture.

 ## Why?
-While developing tech, the standard it's working on my laptop issue hit.
+I ran into the classic “it works on my laptop” problem when migrating to a Docker Compose setup.
-I was moving to a docker compose setup and my chrome integrations were failing and I discovered that chrome was no longer support on Linux ARM64 or aarch64.
+My Chrome integrations suddenly failed because Chrome was no longer supported on Linux ARM64/aarch64.
-Selenium which was driving the interactions, was also built only for x86_64, so even if I got a chrome docker instance working like browserless or puppettier they would still run afowl with selenium.
+And docker on Mac's are ARM64 architectures...

-CDP (Chrome Developer Protocol) seemed like the way to go, it's basically the DevTools in chrome listening on a websocket but with additonal functionality for browser control.
+Selenium web driver, which handled browser interactions, only works on x86_64, so even solutions like selenium, Puppeteer, Undetectable weren’t working.

-There are a few libraries out that implement CDP, however again I could not get them to work some required a local instance meaning if you got a working docker chrome, your application would also work in that docker instance
+*I'm a huge fan of [Undetectable](https://github.com/ultrafunkamsterdam/undetected-chromedriver) and took inspiration from [nodriver](https://github.com/ultrafunkamsterdam/nodriver) for this.*

-Others were automated to transpile the CDP protocol and are simply not working.
+The Chrome Developer Protocol (CDP) looked promising, since it exposes Chrome’s DevTools over a WebSocket and provides additional features for browser control.
+Unfortunately, existing CDP libraries either required a local Chrome instance—forcing your application to run in the same container — and / or relied on transpiling the CDP protocol and are currently broken...

-Hence regrettably we had to do our own.
+In the end, I had to build my own solution.

 ## Features